Haar/haar.github.io/source/articles/2017-07-15-cheating-at-railway-oriented-programming-in-elixir.html.md

 Over the past four months I've been writing Elixir full-time for backend systems.
 From this I'll be releasing a series of small blog posts about techniques we utilise, and the advantages and disadvantages that we've found whilst using them.

 The first as the title suggests relates to Railway Oriented Programming as presented by Scott Wlaschin [here](https://vimeo.com/97344498).
-If you haven't watched the video and you are interested in functional programming techniques I would highly you stop right here and go watch it.
+If you haven't watched the video and you are interested in functional programming techniques, then I would highly recommend you stop right here and go watch it.

 To summarise, Railway Oriented Programming is a technique designed to allow a program to proceed through to completion should it fail at any point, with a uniform error handling that allows you to compose functions as you would aim to in a "perfect" world.
 The pain-points to consider with functional programming are around the lack of early returns, exceptions, and modelling stateful data.
 A blog post around directly implementing those design patterns can be found [here](http://www.zohaib.me/railway-programming-pattern-in-elixir/).